sosmani1/Data410_Project2/index.md

 # Advanced Machine Learning Project 2

-# importing some relevant libraries
+# First we will be importing some relevant libraries
 ```
 import numpy as np
 import pandas as pd